State and Federal Charges

 Child pornography is illegal under both Maryland and federal law.
 It is not uncommon to be charged in both state and federal prosecutions.
 Penalties are harsher and rules of evidence are more favorable to the prosecution in federal court.
 Our lawyers are experienced in defending these cases in both state and federal court..

-First time offenders are often shocked by how harsh federal penalties for child pornography offenses are: prison time is the norm, even in cases of mere possession.
-Cases involving transmission of child pornography — for example, emailing a single image to an undercover agent — carry a mandatory minimum five-year sentence in federal prison.
+First-time offenders are often shocked by how harsh federal penalties for child pornography offenses are: prison time is the norm, even in cases of mere possession.
+Cases involving the transmission of child pornography — for example, emailing a single image to an undercover agent — carry a mandatory minimum five-year sentence in federal prison.
 In Maryland, lifelong sex offender registration may follow.

 Finally, child pornography cases require sex offender registration in Maryland.
 Under a recent case, most people who possess child pornography will be scored a “presumptive risk level” of at least Level Two, which means their name, address, photograph and details of their conviction will be published on the internet for life.
 However, the same decision suggested that such levels can be reduced in many cases if the offender requests a “downward departure” from the presumptive risk level.